01-edu/public/subjects/addlinkednumbers.en.md

 ## addlinkednumbers

-## **WARNING!
-VERY IMPORTANT!**

-For this exercise a function will be tested **with the exam own main**.
-However the student **still needs** to submit a structured program:

-This means that:

-- The package needs to be named `package main`.
-- The submitted code needs one declared function main(`func main()`) even if empty.
-- The function main declared needs to **also pass** the `Restrictions Checker`(illegal functions tester).
-It is advised for the student to just empty the function main after its own testing are done.
-- Every other rules are obviously the same than for a `program`.

 ### Instructions

 You have two numbers represented by a linked list, where each NodeAddL contains a single digit.